gurui7913/AC_PedestrianNavigationDecsionMakingSystem/README.md

 > **What is the relationship between pedestrians' visual attention distribution and the environmental cues they rely on for wayfinding decisions when searching for a train station in static Street View Images?**

-We operationalize this through two sub-questions:
+We operationalise this through two sub-questions:

 1. **Alignment:** Can CLIP's shared embedding space quantify semantic agreement between gaze heatmaps and verbal reasoning? (→ cosine similarity analysis)
 2. **Prediction:** Do fused gaze + language features reliably predict discrete path decisions (Left / Straight / Right)? (→ Random Forest classifier)